 - Google Hangouts – for video calls because nothing feels better than finally seeing your remote colleagues :)

 - BRIDGeS – a flexible decision-making framework for product discovery and problem-solving.
 After years of experimenting with a host of similar tools, we decided to create our own — BRIDGeS — inspired by Pivotal Lab’s Inception framework.
 Since then, we have used this tool to develop ideas and solutions for countless in-house and client products.

 When comparing agile with a traditional approach, the former is often more challenging than the two.
 That’s often the case because:

 - each team member is responsible for the feature, not only for their part of the work

 - high-qualified specialists are needed

 - ability to work in a team is crucial

 However, it’s a practical approach to building products that clients will love with the right vision, tools, and people.

-If you’re interested in exploring more on product development and discovery, be sure to explore our blog, where we cover different techniques in detail and share a lot of our knowledge.
+If you’re interested in exploring more about product development and discovery, be sure to explore our blog and BRIDGeS page, where we cover different techniques in detail and share a lot of our knowledge.